MansMeg/topic_model_workshop/README.md

 ## Installation / software

 To be able to follow everything in detail, you would need to have R and R-Studio installed.
-You can find R [here](https://cran.r-project.org/) and R-Studio [here](https://www.rstudio.com/).
+You can find R [here](https://cran.r-project.org/) (download and install version 3.4.0) and R-Studio [here](https://www.rstudio.com/).
 It is all open source.

 In R we will use a couple of package for text handling.
 To install it, open R-Studio and in the console run: